Translate

 “The watch,” he said softly, “is special.
 It was crafted long ago.”

-The moment her fingers touched the cool metal, a strange sensation washed over her, as if the clocks were all ticking faster, the rhythm of time accelerating around her.
+The moment her fingers touched the cool metal, a strange sensation washed over her, as if all the clocks were ticking faster, the rhythm of time accelerating around her.

-“I don’t understand,” she whispered.
+“I don’t understand,” she exclaimed.
 “What is this?”

 “You must make a choice.
 The watch will guide you to where you are needed most.
 But be warned, every choice has its price.”